slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 [^4] I do not think it is controversial to claim that our representational faculties are shared and that facts appear more or less the same to everyone.
-Cultural and psychological predispositions may influence the way we interpret the facts, may not their appearance.
+Cultural and psychological predispositions may influence the way we interpret the facts, but not their appearance.
 When I see a painting of Christ I see a Jew from Nazareth who lived a virtuous life two thousand years ago; a fellow Christian sees the son of God.
 But no one can deny our sensory experience is, *mutatis mutandis*, the same.